WebAssembly/spec/proposals/js-string-builtins/Overview.md

 Users may wish to detect if a specific builtin is available in their system.

 For this purpose, `WebAssembly.validate` is extended to take a list of builtins to enable, like compile does.
 After validating the module, the eager link checking that compile does is also performed.
-Users can inspect the result of validate on modules importing builtins to see if they are supported.
+Users can validate a module that deliberately imports a builtin operation with an incorrect signature and infer support for that particular builtin if validation reports a link error.

 ## Polyfilling